 SmallRig X100VI L-Shaped Handgrip

 Another accessory I like is the SmallRig grip.
 This is my first time using one of these on the Fujifilm X100 series, and I’ve come to like it.
-I’ve used leather cases traditionally, but this has been my go-to on the X100VI.
+I’ve traditionally used leather cases, but this has become my go-to for the X100VI.

-It is custom-designed for the camera and gives you everything you need without altering the overall style of the camera body.
+It is custom-designed for the camera, providing everything you need without altering the overall style of the camera body.

 The handgrip is fastened using a single 1/4″-20 screw located at the bottom.
 The grip handle uses a silicone coating, and a silicone material is also integrated into the bottom to prevent scratches on the camera body.
 This is actually pretty important; I’ve had some bad grips mess up the bottom of my cameras before.

-The bottom includes a quick-release plate for Arca, so you can quickly switch to tripod shooting if you have tripods that use this mounting style.
+The bottom features a quick-release plate for Arca, allowing you to quickly switch to tripod shooting if you have tripods that utilize this mounting style.

 7. Fujifilm X100VI Leather Cases

-The Fujifilm X100VI is not compatible with cases made for the X100V because they moved the tripod mount, and the body has slightly different dimensions.
+The Fujifilm X100VI is not compatible with cases designed for the X100V, as the tripod mount has been relocated, and the body has slightly different dimensions.

 Kaza Deluxe Leather Half Case Fujifilm X100VI

-There are a few brands out there that make leather cases for the Fujifilm X100VI, but my favorite is the Kaza cases.
+There are a few brands that make leather cases for the Fujifilm X100VI, but my favorite is Kaza.
 I’ve used them on a few of my X100 cameras and my Fujifilm X-Pro2.
 I usually get the combo, or sometimes they send me these for review, and I also use their included strap a lot.

 It is made from premium leather with a fiber inner lining featuring a sleek finish.
 It is custom-designed for Fujifilm X100VI Series cameras, ensuring a secure fit.